 - find a test center

-- schedule and pay for a test (in some states)
+- schedule and pay for a test (in some states or jurisdictions)

 - view your appointment confirmation

-- reschedule or cancel a test (in some states)
+- reschedule or cancel a test (in some states or jurisdictions)

 - view your order history